akshell/docs/ref/core/fs.rst

 .. function:: copyFile(origPath, copyPath)

-   Create a file with path *copyPath* and contents of the original file.
+   Create a file with a path *copyPath* and contents of the original file.

 Classes
 =======

-.. currentmodule:: ak
+.. currentmodule:: None

 .. class:: Data